1

 Current system: 55 million deaths yearly from treatable causes.

-Proposed solution: Works.
+Proposed solution: Designed to work.
 Requires your participation.

 Conclusion: Move money from the “die” column to the “not die” column.